Gamershy/sirabot-2.0/README.md

-Each command will be named based on the first portion of its filename, with the command name being transformed from camelCase (`commandName`) to kebab-case (`command-name`) when being read into the bot's command registry.
+Each command will be named based on the first portion of its filename, with the command name being transformed from camelCase (`commandName`) to snake-case (`command-name`) when being read into the bot's command registry.
-Commands will be managed using `/manage-command`, with command names being provided in their kebab-case form when referenced in the command.
+Commands will be managed using `/manage-command`, with command names being provided in their snake-case form when referenced in the command.

 `permission` determines what permission level is required to execute a command.
 If not provided it will default to `1`, meaning that everyone can